sjmudd/vitess-scripting/README.md

 This repo holds routines for vitess to start / stop mysqld and vtgate.

-VERY MUCH WORK IN PROGRESS

-The same scripts only start and stop and are in separate scripts. these use the same script to start/ stop / check status and restart the processes.
+There is a manager script for each script intended to manage a binary and that script can stop, start, restart or check the status of one or ore proceses.

-I've added a config file with the location and config of each instance and that is used to manage it.
-If the instance is remote then the scripts will be copied to the remote location and run remotely thus avoiding me having to copy stuff about manually. (later we can do this better)
+Several configuration files exist to manage each specific vitess process.
+If the instance is remote then the scripts will be copied using ssh to the remote location and run remotely thus avoiding me having to copy stuff about manually. (later we can do this better)

 Directory locations are broken in the sense they assume I built the vitess repo which is under ~simon/dev.
 That's not really correct